-The 2014 VOCA awards are only for continuation funding.
-The award amount received in 2013 should remain the same, pending availability of federal funds and compliance with programmatic and fiscal requirements imposed in your special conditions.
-Your budget should reflect the federal award amount received in 20131.
-Please see the appendix for the list of 2013 awards by grant ID number, which details the agency's name, program type, and both federal and match amounts.
+The 2015 VOCA awards are only for continuation funding.
+The award amount received for the most recent grant year should remain the same, pending availability of federal funds and compliance with programmatic and fiscal requirements imposed in your special conditions.
+Your budget should reflect the federal award amount received in 2014.
+Please see the appendix for the list of 2014 awards by grant ID number, which details the agency's name, program type and federal award amount.